20 American Proverbs to Make Your English Sound More Fluent

 They can help you connect with native English speakers

 You’ll definitely impress any native English speaker if you drop (state or say) an American proverb during a conversation!
 Because you likely won’t find these unique English phrases in a textbook or traditional dictionary, to learn these, you must become immersed in the language itself.

 And, unless you’re studying English in the United States, you likely won’t have very many chances to pick up some American proverbs.

 They present a fun language challenge

 Because proverbs aren’t usually translated literally, to understand many of them requires some intermediate to advanced English language skills.
 It’s important to continually challenge yourself as an English language learner, though, if you want to reach complete English fluency.

 Trying to figure out and understand the meaning of an American proverb is a great language exercise.

 American proverbs are commonly used in casual English conversations.

 The same way that it’s useful to learn some English slang or informal English for conversation purposes, learning and understanding proverbs will help you connect with native English speakers and American culture on a deeper level.

-And to be honest, sometimes there’s nothing more fitting or appropriate to say to a person or in a specific situation that an American proverb!
+And to be honest, sometimes there’s nothing more fitting to say to a person in a specific situation than an American proverb!